Deven-R/Group-project-/out/production/scc210-2223-grp-41/README.md

 - Open the project on an IDE that supports Java code.
 - Compile and run the program via the Demo clas, within the Main Package (Main.Demo.Java).

-How to run on a terminal:

-Open a terminal, navigate to where the file is stored and open the scc210-2223-grp-41 2 directory and type or copy and paste this javac -classpath ButtonListener:Canvas:Files:GUI:Image:Main:Tools:Tutorial/gui:UndoManager -d bin -Xlint:unchecked ButtonListener/*.java Canvas/*.java Files/*.java GUI/*.java Image/*.java Tools/*.java Tutorial/gui/*.java Main/*.java

-Followed by this
-javac Main/Demo.java

-Then lastly this
-java Main/Demo

-to open and run the entire program.

 ## Usage

 To support users during usage of the program, we've includd a tutorial built-in the program.
 This should be utilised as detailed user instructions.